aloussase/aloussase/README.md

 ## Hi there 👋

+I'm a software engineer at Thoughtworks, based in Guayaquil, Ecuador.

+I crunch Jira tickets during the day.

+At night, I mostly work on Java services that I host on my Raspberry or developer tooling (IDE plugins, cli tools).

 <!--
 **aloussase/aloussase** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.